 2) Implement a vulnerability disclosure policy

-- All companies that provide internet-connected devices and services must provide a public point of contact as part of a vulnerability disclosure policy in order that security researchers and others are able to report issues.
+- All companies that provide internet-connected devices and services must provide a public point of contact as part of a vulnerability disclosure policy in order that security researchers and others be able to report issues.

 3) Keep software updated

 - All software components in internet-connected devices should be securely updateable.
-Updates must be timely and not impact on the functioning of the device.
+Updates must be timely and not impact the functioning of the device.

 4) Securely store credentials and security-sensitive data